OLO-Governor/olo-pr-closure/README.md

 - Must be running and accessible via `OPENWEBUI_URL`
 - Used for LLM inference only
 - Expected to return structured JSON output

 ---

+## OpenWebUI Requirements

+PRClosure sends deterministic review context to OpenWebUI and expects JSON-only output matching the LLM Output Contract.

+Recommended model behaviour:

+- follows system prompts reliably
+- returns JSON only
+- avoids Markdown wrappers
+- does not invent ticket context
+- does not approve, merge, or close work
+- reports uncertainty instead of fabricating findings

+The prompt is loaded from:

+`prompts/pr_review_system_prompt.txt`

+or from:

+`PRCLOSURE_PROMPT_FILE`

+when configured.

+---